Designorate

 Related articles:

-What is the Starbursting Technique?
+What is the Starbursting Brainstorming?

 Starbursting is based on six main question groups arranged in a star shape.
 These groups are tagged by Who?
 What?
 When?
 Where?
 Why?
 And How?
 Each question group is discussed during the team meeting, and some questions are assigned to each group.
-A clear vision about the project or the new idea can be ascertained by answering the given questions.
-To ensure the successful implementation of the starbursting method, the facilitator should consider the following:
+Sometimes, it is also called 5W1H because of the type of questions we ask during the brainstorming session.

 • A systematic flow of questions in a specific order

-• The questions are relevant to the topic or idea
+• The questions are relevant to the topic or idea.

-• All the related questions to the project or concept should be covered
+• All the related questions to the project or concept should be covered.

-• All the questions should be answered
+• All the questions should be answered.

-How to Apply the Starbursting Method
+How to Apply the Starbursting Technique

 Step 1